Kittycatangel/Telecommunication_Company_Churn_Project/README.md

-# Customer churn in the telecomunication industry
+# Customer Churn in  Telecomunication Industry

 In this project, machine learning models are made to predict possible customer churn in a telecomunication industry.
 Our models are powerful which can determine churn factors and we can give a company the advantage of taking action before losing customers.